 The Great Pacific Garbage Patch

-Bits of floating plastic follow the currents, but most settles in calm areas in the center of gyres, shown above.
-The eastern patch lies within the area of the N. Pacific Subtropical High, and the western patch is thought to be a small recirculation gyre off the coast of southern of Japan.
+Bits of floating plastic follow the currents, but most settle in calm areas in the center of gyres, shown above.
+The eastern patch lies within the area of the North Pacific Subtropical High, and the western patch is thought to be a small recirculation gyre off the coast of southern of Japan.
 Read about the ocean trash plaguing our seas.